TechxArtisanStudio/Openterface/docs/faq.md

 #### Can I use multiple Mini-KVMs to control multiple target deives from one master computer?
 Yes, you can!
 Our Mini-KVM can technically handle this, but we’re still tweaking the code and running tests.
 We're focusing on making sure that our software can automatically link up the keyboard and mouse with the right video source when you use more than one Mini-KVM at a time.
 Also, we’re sprucing up the software's UI to make it better for this kind of setup.
 Stay tuned to our community updates for when we roll out this feature!

+#### Is it capable of powering off/on the computer it’s connected to?
+Our device doesn't support ATX (power on/off control for the target computer).
+We designed it to be portable, quick for troubleshooting, and stable for local control.
+It's really meant to be used when you're right there with your laptop, managing one or several target computers.
+We may build a pro version in the future with ATX and more features.

 ### Video Related

 #### What about video latency and resolution?